Moathal/private-event/README.md

 - **[How I can run this project?]**

-  - [After cloning repository, run rails server.]
+  - [After cloning repository, run bin/setup then in another terminal redis-server and finally bin/dev.]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>